 - 1. General Requirements.
 Primary Use SEFs are required to obtain to a Special Use permit.
 In addition to the General Requirements in sub-section F and the development requirements for the underlying zone, the following requirements shall apply to all Primary SEFs: - a.
 Maximum Lot Coverage.
-The size of ground mounted structures shall be limited by the maximum lot coverage of the underlying zoning district. - b.
+The size of ground mounted structures shall be limited by the maximum lot coverage of the underlying zoning district.

+- b.
 Setbacks.
 Ground mounted structures shall conform to the setbacks as shown in Table 1.
 The buffer may be reduced if the decision-making body determines that the facility will be substantially screened because of topography, vegetation, an operational management plan, or an agricultural easement. - c.
 Height Limits.
 Facilities shall conform to the height limits of Table 2; - d.
 Grading.
 Grading within the Township shall be minimized whenever possible. - e.
 Permit Validity.
-An applicant for a Primary Use SEF shall have up to two (2) years to obtain a building permit and start construction, with options for extension from the Township when progress and need has been demonstrated. - Biological Resources.
+An applicant for a Primary Use SEF shall have up to two (2) years to obtain a building permit and start construction, with options for extension from the Township when progress and need has been demonstrated. - 2.
+Biological Resources.
 The protection of high value biological resources is an important consideration.
 Primary Use SEF projects shall demonstrate that they have completed due diligence as to minimize impacts on rare species or features protected by local, state, or federal agencies.
-If approvals are required, the Applicant shall obtain them from the applicable agency prior to construction. - 3.
-Soil Stabilization, Erosion Control and Ground Water Management. - a.
-To the extent feasible and compatible with the climate and pre-project landscaping the site shall be restored with native vegetation.
-The re-vegetation plans shall be reviewed and approved by the Township.
+If approvals are required, the Applicant shall obtain them from the applicable agency prior to construction.

+3. Soil Stabilization, Erosion Control and Ground Water Management.